YinxinZhu/elec5620-goup12/README.md

   coach-issued papers aligned to their currently selected state, and launch a self-practice set that pulls random questions from the state bank plus nationally shared items.
+- The **Study progress** area now supports state, topic, and date filters with performance cards, daily attempt trends, learning goal tracking, and state-scoped CSV exports that honour the chosen filters.
+- Wrong answer review has a dedicated **Notebook** page linked from the student navigation for quick access to logged mistakes per state.
 - During an exam the learner receives a compact navigator, countdown timer, and a structured review view with pagination (five questions per page) that can be filtered to show only incorrect answers.
 Timed sessions are persisted so